 1. It’s REALITY television.
 Hello???
 Reality television is about as far from the truth as you can get.
 From watching my friends, the Allison family from Starkville, film “Wife Swap”, I saw that the producers of reality television shows will go to great lengths to create illusions about the show’s subject(s) to attract viewers.
 Do you think that on Survivor they really go a month without eating anything but pineapples and nuts?
 There are cameramen on site who film the show.
 They gotta eat lunch, too, and I’m pretty sure it’s closer to McRealFood than what they portray.
 Ever wondered why they don’t show where the contestants use the bathroom?
 One word: Port-a-john.
 (Or should it be 3 hyphenated words?)
 Don’t get me wrong.
 I love Survivor, but I know that it is a show where they choose a cast to play roles.
+Just listen to them talk.
+It definitely sounds rehearsed.
+Now, if only they'd let the women shave.
+Anyway, “reality” television can’t be trusted.
+It’s sinking sand, folks.
+Sinking sand.

 2. The host of Man vs. Wild is clearly crazy.
 For starters, his name is Bear.
 We could spend